56quarters/cadence/MIGRATION.md

 ## Migrating To 0.26

-In version `0.26` of Cadence, the values for each type of metric were made generic in the methods to emit them.
+In version `0.26` of Cadence, the values for each type of metric are generic in the methods to emit them.
 The implications of this and how to update your code are discussed below.

 ### Generic metric values

 Note the following example uses the `Timed` trait but this is applicable to all traits for emitting metrics.

-Methods to emit metrics were changed to accept generic types:
+Methods to emit metrics changed to accept generic types:

 ```rust
 pub trait Timed {